Jobo0o/100-days-of-code/log.md

 - learned how to substract two arrays from each other & return the difference

 ### Day 63 - 01-22-2021
+- learned how to use v-slot to indicate a custom slot for a vue component
+- learned how to reuse the component created before and attached different classes for styling to it
+- learned how the new teleport fucntions work in Vue3

+### Day 64 - 01-23-2021
 -